StevenTammen/bibledocs.org/content/shorter-topical-studies/some-christians-will-achieve-greater-eternal-rewards-than-others/_index.md

 <!-- --- -->

-#### Interpreting the parable of the talents and the parable of the minas
+#### Interpreting the parable of the talents and the parable of the minas {#the-parable-of-the-talents-and-the-parable-of-the-minas-interpreting-the-parable-of-the-talents-and-the-parable-of-the-minas}

- {#the-parable-of-the-talents-and-the-parable-of-the-minas-interpreting-the-parable-of-the-talents-and-the-parable-of-the-minas}{{< subjects >}}
+{{< subjects >}}
 <a href="/subject-index/#parables-parable-of-the-talents">Parables > Parable of the talents</a>
 <a href="/subject-index/#parables-parable-of-the-minas">Parables > Parable of the minas</a>
 {{< /subjects >}}